shaishab/sequelize-express-example/README.md

 # Sequelize Express Example
-An example for the usage of Sequelize within an [Express.js](http://expressjs.com/) application.
-This repository structure followed MEAN stack structure and usages of model like **mongoose** so if you are familiar with mongoose then you can easily go through the codes.
+An example for the usage of Sequelize within an [Express.js](http://expressjs.com/) application and for database used [PostgreSQL](https://www.postgresql.org/) .
+This repository structure followed **MEAN** stack project structure and usages of model like **mongoose** so if you are familiar with mongoose then you can easily go through the codes.
 In this project also used [bluebird](http://bluebirdjs.com/docs/getting-started.html) to promisify so you can execute your code synchronously using **yield** keyword.

 # Starting App